lcfyi/jssh/README.md

 You can also take the output of this file and instantiate it in any page; just make sure you have a `#terminal` div (unless you rename it in `index.js`).

+### Local Development

+There isn't hot reload support just yet, but you can run a Netlify dev server (`npm run serve`) and build every time you make a change.
+This way, you can test functions while having a dev server set up.

 ## Tests

 Tests are in `tests/` using Jest.
 You can run them with `npm run test`.